-This half day online workshop is being led by the Cambridge Centre for Science and Policy (CSaP) in collaboration with the Cambridge Metabolic Network and Cardiovascular IRC and is designed primarily for PhD, post-doc and early career researchers and clinical staff working within the metabolic or cardiovascular arenas.
+This half day online workshop was led by the Cambridge Centre for Science and Policy (CSaP) in collaboration with the Cambridge Metabolic Network and Cardiovascular IRC and was designed primarily for PhD, post-doc and early career researchers and clinical staff working within the metabolic or cardiovascular arenas.

-The workshop aims to give an insight into the role of evidence and expertise in the policy-making process.
-Academic experts and policy professionals will discuss their own experiences of gathering and presenting advice and evidence for policy – how the process works, the types of policy issues that require evidence, and examples of what has and hasn’t worked well.
+The workshop gave an insight into the role of evidence and expertise in the policy-making process.
+Academic experts and policy professionals discussed their own experiences of gathering and presenting advice and evidence for policy – how the process works, the types of policy issues that require evidence, and examples of what has and hasn’t worked well.

-A group session will provide attendees with an opportunity to work on a policy-related question and to come up with recommendations which they will present to a panel.
+A group session provided attendees with an opportunity to work on a policy-related question and to come up with recommendations which they presented to a panel.

 Introduction to Science and Policy (with advice on careers and how to approach the tasks)